Please take a few moments to read the following very helpful and frequently asked questions and answers.

 Your aftercare instructions are extremely important.
 I will explain in this in person AND provide instructions on a printed page after your service has been completed.
 Aftercare is easy and will prevent any infection provided you follow exactly the simple directions.

 What will the final color look like?

 Permanent makeup colors should be selected to compliment a person’s skin tone, hair, and eye color.
 A conservative approach is best because it is easier to make an existing color darker versus lighter in your follow-up appointment.
 Colors will always look darker and more intense immediately following a procedure (up to three days) then on the fourth day, they will lighten at least 40- 50%.
-Then over the next 4 weeks, the color will gradually lighten and soften.
+Then over the next 10 days to 4 weeks, the color will gradually lighten and soften.
 Please allow 4 weeks BEFORE any touch-up treatment.

 Why is the color darker right after the procedure?

 Because we created small openings in the skin using needles, the brows or lips will become temporarily darker due to the “flush” of blood flow to the area during the permanent makeup process.
 Some report that their brow strokes look very dark – but do NOT panic – within ONLY 3-4 days, the strokes will lighten back up to the original color.
 For LIPS, the color may peel and within day 3-4 days, and may even appear like the color has faded away.
 But then within 14 days, you will see all the pigmented color reappear and your lips will look marvelous for many years.

 Also, the pigments contain dry microscopic powder particles that are suspended in a clear liquid.
 As the body absorbs the liquid, the colored particles remain where they were implanted and gradually return to (“dry to”) their original powder color.
 NOTE: It will take about 4 weeks for the true color to appear.